 Other senior U.S. Department of State leadership positions have included Deputy Chief of Mission for U.S. Embassy Sana’a, Yemen (2015-2017) and Principal Officer/Consul General for Atlantic Canada at the U.S. Consulate General in Halifax, Nova Scotia, Canada (2012-2015).
 Richard served two tours of duty in Iraq, first as leader of the U.S.-Italian PRT in Nassiriyah Province (2006-2007), followed by service as the U.S. Senior Coordinator for Democracy and Human Rights in Iraq (2007-2008) at U.S. Embassy Baghdad.

 Additional assignments have included Deputy Director of the Office of Egypt & Levant Affairs at the Department of State, where he guided U.S. foreign policy in Egypt, Jordan, Syria, and Lebanon (2009-2010), and a senior academic year at the National War College at Ft.
 McNair, Washington D.C.
 (2008-2009), where he graduated with honors as a Distinguished Graduate.

-Richard is married to Cheryl Lynn Wong, a career Department of State official.
-They have one daughter who recently graduated from George Mason University in Washington, D.C.
+Richard is married to Cheryl Lynn Wong, a career Department of State official and they have one daughter, Eden, who lives in the Washington D.C. area.